 The drawing room is a cosy haven to snuggle up in during the evenings, with comfy deep sofas to sink into in front of the open fire.
 If there’s a musician in the family, crowd around the grand piano to have a sing-song.
 The kitchen has a quaint country feel with a Rangemaster cooker – enjoy cooked meals in the beautiful dining room.
 Guests of all ages will delight in the games room that houses a snooker table and a bookcase with lots of titles.

 Upstairs, the bedrooms lend a tranquil feel to your stay; elegant old furniture and lovely fabrics make them a peaceful place to retreat to at the end of the day.
-Both double bedrooms have en-suite bathrooms and the cosy single room has access to a shower room.
+Both double bedrooms have en-suite bathrooms, the further double bedroom is spacious and includes a wash basin.
+The cosy single room has access to a shower room.
 The west wing has two twin bedrooms along with two bathrooms.

 The property is set within 22,000 gorgeous acres.
 Wander the grounds with your dogs and feel like you’re truly away from it all – but listen out for the Jacobite steam train that you can see from the end of the estate.
 Enjoy an al fresco drink on the garden furniture to make the most of the sun.
 There is a lockable door between this property and the adjoining cottage, which can also be booked to bring the total capacity of the house to 14.
 There are a further two cottages, sleeping four and two, also on the estate.